M66B/FairEmail/docs/FAQ-fi-rFI.md

 <h2><a name="authorizing-accounts"></a>Tilien valtuutus</h2>

-In most cases, the quick setup wizard will be able to automatically identify the correct configuration.
+Useimmissa tapauksissa pika-asetusvelho pystyy automaattisesti tunnistamaan oikeat asetukset.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+Jos pika-asetusvelho epäonnistuu, tili on määritettävä manuaalisesti (sähköpostin vastaanottamiseksi) ja identiteetti (sähköpostin lähettämiseksi).
 For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.